Wgmlgz/zhaba-script/README.md

-if spaces near operator ater equal '.. + ..' this is binary operator (operator with 2 operands) else operator concidered postfix or prefix depending on spaces near it: if operator looks like this '.. ++   ..' this is postfix operator (spaces pefore operator are less the after it) else if operator looks like this '..   ++ ..' this is postfix operator (spaces pefore operator are less the after it)
+if spaces near operator ater equal '.. + ..' this is binary operator (operator with 2 operands) else operator concidered postfix or prefix depending on spaces near it: if operator looks like this '.. ++   ..' this is postfix operator (spaces pefore operator are less the after it) else if operator looks like this '..   ++ ..' this is prefix operator (spaces pefore operator are less the after it)

 examples:
  2 + 2 = 2 + 2